-(also known as: appeal to luck, appeal to bad luck)
+(also known as: appeal to luck, appeal to bad luck, appeal to good luck)

 Description: Concluding that a result is due to chance when the evidence strongly suggests otherwise.
 The appeal to luck variation uses luck in place of coincidence or chance.

 Evidence suggests that X is the result of Y.

 Yet one insists that X is the result of chance.

 Bill: Steve, I am sorry to say, but you are a horrible driver!

 Steve: Why do you say that?

 Bill: This is your fourteenth accident this year.